foxdonut/meiosis/docs/lessons/routing.md

 - `routing.next()` - creates a `routing` instance, changing to the next route in the array.
 - `routing.parentRoute()` - returns the route array for the parent route.
-- `routing.siblingRoute(route)` - returns the route array for a route with the last child replaced with the passed in route, which can be a single segment or an array of segments
+- `routing.siblingRoute(route)` - returns the route array for a route with the last child replaced with the passed in route, which can be a single segment or an array of segments.
 - `routing.childRoute(route)` - same as `siblingRoute`, but without removing the last child.
+- `routing.sameRoute(params)` - same route but with different parameters

 In the Root component we use the `routing` instance to get the component for the local route segment.
 We also pass `routing` down to the component: